Josep Pedrals: "The day I discovered we had the 'Kama Sutra' at home I freaked out"

 The idea of God was present, in your home.
 And in you?

 — At home we prayed constantly.
 My father took Christianity as a job, in a way.
 I have adapted it from a literary and social point of view.
-When I say he took it as a job, I mean that until his last years he spent hours at the parish helping out.
+When I say he took it as a job, I mean that until the last few years he spent hours at the parish helping out.
 He believed that you can have all the vocations you want and the most elaborate idealism in the world, but you have to put them into practice with those around you.
 Try to get along with your neighbors: it's the most practical thing in the world!

-Let's talk about your father and the atmosphere you lived in at home because I would like to know where your passion for writing verses came from.
+Let's talk about your father and the environment you lived in at home because I would like to know where your passion for writing verses came from.
 When did you write your first poems?

-So you liked them then?
+Did you like them then?

 This book only had almost 1,400 pages...